ElDersimo/Job-Demo/README.md

 # **JOB PROJECT**

 ## About
-- This project made for two reason one is someone who searching work and other one`s who search workers.
+- This project made for two reason one is someone who searching work and other reason who search workers.
+- This project made by elDersimo for NDC https://app.patika.dev/eldersimo
 - Project running in **NEAR** platform
 - Project is still in a development stage.